 Logos have been specifically developed for sponsors, exhibitors, and CAB organizations.

-These can be obtained at: info@incose.org or marcom@incose.org.
+These can be obtained at marcom@incose.org.

 In no way is it acceptable to consider sponsorship, exhibiting, or participating in INCOSE groups or activities as endorsement of products or services.